Active Multi-Object Exploration and Recognition via Tactile Whiskers: Autonomous Tactile Exploration

 A hybrid tactile exploration policy is proposed to tackle the aforementioned shortcomings of the presented techniques.
 The rationale behind this idea is adapted from the blind's tactile exploration strategies (e.g., search objects blindly by haptics, or explore a tactile symbol image for comprehension), which relies on multiple observations or simultaneous force feedback.
 According to the human study from Zhang et al. (2018) \cite{zhang2018image}, this exploration procedure is characterized by five different procedures, each exhibiting a distinct motion pattern.
 These motion patterns are: 1) Frame Following (FF), which traces the scene boundary to obtain its size, 2) Contour Following (CF), to learn object's size and shape, 3) Surface Swiping (SS), which explores object's internal structure, 4) Relative (RE) and 5) Absolute (AB), which obtain the object's relative and absolute position by moving a finger back-and-forth, respectively.

 Let us define tactile exploration procedures of a robotic system by three independent procedures: 1) Object Searching (OS), which is used to actively search and localize an object, 2) Contour Tracing (CT), which explores the object contour, and 3) Feature Sampling (FS) that is used for actively gathering object features.
 Examples of such procedures are given in Fig.~\ref{fig:procedure_examples}.
 The OS and CT are adapted from the human blind's exploration strategies mentioned above.
 For these two stages, the corresponding policies are discussed in Sec.~\ref{sec:ct} and Sec.~\ref{met:os}.
 In addition, there is an FS procedure to collect additional information required by the task (Sec.~\ref{sec:res_or_problem_def}).
 As opposed to human blind's exploration, procedures RE, AB are not always involved due to the availability of accurate positioning of robotics, leading to a reduced number of steps when compared to the human counterpart.
-Conversely, human blind exploration relies on kinesthetic and cognitive motor functions to obtain the location of objects \cite{zhang2018image, weaver2007attention}, which is necessary to involve RE and AB procedures that are not used by robots.
+Conversely, human blind exploration relies on kinesthetic and cognitive motor functions to obtain the location of objects \cite{zhang2018image, weaver2007attention}, which consists of the RE and AB procedures {\revcolor{red} to construct a cognitive model of a scene by using the absolute and relative location of objects}.